GrantsTracks2121/quartz-hugo/content/_index.md

 title: 🪴 Quartz 3.3
 enableToc: false
 ---
+GSW edited this line.

-Host your second brain and [digital garden](https://jzhao.xyz/posts/networked-thought) for free.
+Here's a link to another page: [[notes/editing]] Here's a link to a page that I made: [[notes/Grant's New Page]] Host your second brain and [digital garden](https://jzhao.xyz/posts/networked-thought) for free.
 Quartz features

 1. Extremely fast natural-language [[notes/search]]